peer-base/peer-star/docs/rfc-identity.md

 - Create identities on several DID methods
 - Import identities created on other devices
 - Manage Verifiable Claims of identities
-- Authenticate to dApps
+- Authenticate to dApps (sessions)

 Because it runs on its own domain, it provides a sandboxed environment where access to functionality and data is completely controlled.
 More specifically, all interactions made with the IdentityManager it will be made via [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) where control and data segmentation is made via the messages' origin.

+All private keys, such as Device Private Keys and Session Private Keys, will be safely stored in the IdentityManager local storage.
+Applications must interact with the IdentityManager to sign or decypher payload that uses such keys.

 Using the `postMessage` API to directly communicate with the IdentityManager is a bit clunky.
 Instead, developers will use a library called IdentityManagerClient that abstracts all the communication layer with an intuitive API.

 Moreover, any meaningful event on the IdentityManager, such as the removal of an identity, will be broadcasted to interested parties.
 This allows applications to immediately react to certain events by subscribing to them on the IdentityManager.